So, you've made the wise decision to explore AI meeting notes. Good for you!

 Wudpecker also integrates with several important platforms, including HubSpot, Notion and Slack, making it easy to incorporate your meeting notes and insights into your existing workflow.
 This integration feature saves you time and ensures that your team is always up-to-date with the latest information.

-• Supports 100+ languages for speech recognition, transcript, and translating notes
+- Supports 100+ languages for accurate speech recognition, transcription, and note translation.

 Pricing